I am a third year Ph.D. student in the department of Computer Science at Boston University, advised by Emily Whiting. My academic

 Concepts of programming languages.
 Teaching Assistant

-I was a student of CS585 Image and Video Computing at 2017 Fall taught by Professor Margrit Betke.
+I was a student of CS585 Image and Video Computing at 2017 Fall taught by Prof. Margrit Betke.